mishrabhi/Javascript-Learning/js/Functions/readme.md

 * As a function is just like any other data assigned to a variable, it can be defined, copied, and also passed as an argument to other functions.

 * When you pass a function, A, to another function, B, and then B executes A, it's often said that A is a callback function.

+* Refer function.js to see an example for callback function.